Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/13_chapter-10.md

 ##### Timer Function Delay

-1.Timer will go off (as long as you are still on the same map) for 1 second in the example below.
+1. Timer will go off (as long as you are still on the same map) for 1 second in the example below.

-2.There are 1000 milliseconds in 1 seconds.
+2. There are 1000 milliseconds in 1 seconds.

-3.Timer will not go off if you go to another map before 1 second is reached.
+3. Timer will not go off if you go to another map before 1 second is reached.

-4.If the game is paused with "d", then the timer is paused as well.
+4. If the game is paused with "d", then the timer is paused as well.

 ```lua
 -- Play sound "secret" in one second.